-Tzitzit are the tassels or fringes that worn as ceremonial or traditional garments by Jewish males that remind about the Deuteronomy commandments.
+Tzitzit are the tassels or fringes worn as ceremonial or traditional garments by Jewish males that remind them of the Deuteronomy commandments.
 These are specially-knotted ritual tassels and fringes worn with antiquity mainly by Israelites and nowadays by observant Samaritans and Jews.
 Tzitzit are also attached to the four corners of the prayer shawl known as tallit and the tallit katan – an everyday undergarment.
-The word Tzitzit also pertains to poncho-like mini tallit which can be worn throughout the day usually under a shirt.
+The word Tzitzit also pertains to poncho-like mini tallit, usually worn under a shirt throughout the day.

 Etymology of Tzitzit

-The word might be derived from Semitic root N-TZ.
-The “It” end is referred to as the feminine adjectival suffix used to form a feminine singular noun.
-The N-TZ-H originates from the root word “Flower” and, originally means “lock” or tassel, as it is in Book of Ezekiel wherein Ezekiel was chosen by the angel and was carried by the lock or Hebrew Tzitzit of the hair.
+The word might be derived from the Semitic root N-TZ.
+The “It” end is the feminine adjectival suffix used to form a feminine singular noun.
+The N-TZ-H originates from the root word “Flower” and originally means “lock” or tassel, as it is in the Book of Ezekiel wherein Ezekiel was chosen by the angel and was carried by the lock or Hebrew Tzitzit of the hair.

-This theory is upheld by the way that the custom of making fringes from broadening the embroidery threads was basic in the old Near East as a means of strengthening the fabric.
-The further examinations of antique iconography propose that aside from such pragmatic purpose or reason the tassels can likewise decorate and enrich the fabric and all things considered be a marker of the economic wellbeing or social status-the more elegant or intricate the fringes, the higher the owner’s position is.
-Also, given the novel nature or very tassel, it could likewise be utilized as a personal signet for fixing and sealing documents.
+This theory is upheld because the custom of making fringes from broadening the embroidery threads was basic in the old Near East as a means of strengthening the fabric.
+Further examinations of antique iconography propose that aside from such pragmatic purpose or reason, the tassels can likewise decorate and enrich the fabric and, all things considered, be a marker of economic wellbeing or social status-the.
+The more elegant or intricate the fringes, the higher the owner’s position is.
+Also, given the novel nature or tassel, it could likewise be utilized as a personal signet to fix and seal documents.